someengineering/resoto.com/docs/concepts/search/examples.md

+---
+sidebar_position: 5
+sidebar_label: Examples
+---

-# Examples
+# Search Examples

-The following are some common queries for Resoto, organized by [kind](../../../concepts/graph/node.md#kind).
+The following are some common queries for Resoto, organized by [kind](../graph/node.md#kind).

 Do you need help writing a query?
 Join us on [Discord](https://discord.gg/someengineering) and we'll do our best to help!